kubedb/docs/docs/guides/mysql/configuration/using-custom-config.md

 MySQL allows to configure database via configuration file.
 The default configuration for MySQL can be found in `/etc/mysql/my.cnf` file.
 When MySQL starts, it will look for custom configuration file in `/etc/mysql/conf.d` directory.
 If configuration file exist, MySQL instance will use combined startup setting from both `/etc/mysql/my.cnf` and `*.cnf` files in `/etc/mysql/conf.d` directory.
 This custom configuration will overwrite the existing default one.
 To know more about configuring MySQL see [here](https://dev.mysql.com/doc/refman/8.0/en/server-configuration.html).

 At first, you have to create a config file with `.cnf` extension with your desired configuration.
 Then you have to put this file into a [volume](https://kubernetes.io/docs/concepts/storage/volumes/).
-You have to specify this volume  in `spec.configSource` section while creating MySQL crd.
+You have to specify this volume  in `spec.configSecret` section while creating MySQL crd.
 KubeDB will mount this volume into `/etc/mysql/conf.d` directory of the database pod.

 In this tutorial, we will configure [max_connections](https://dev.mysql.com/doc/refman/8.0/en/server-system-variables.html#sysvar_max_connections) and [read_buffer_size](https://dev.mysql.com/doc/refman/8.0/en/server-system-variables.html#sysvar_read_buffer_size) via a custom config file.
 We will use configMap as volume source.